compbiozurich/UZH-BIO392/course-results/2023/Maeve Lin/lin_maeve_paper_reading_day2.md

 -which information does it provide: profiles and their metadata, services to work with the data

 Describe NCIt, UBERON codes, and their relationships.
-National Cancer Institute Thesaurus: describes different cancer types
+National Cancer Institute Thesaurus: describes different cancer types, hierarchical ontology that is developed dynamically
+UBERON: ontology system based on cross-species anatomical structures.
+It allows queries that link different databases, link different organs within the same organism and between model animals and humans.
+They connected ICD-O T (Interational Classification of Diseases in Oncology) codes to UBERON terms.

 What are CNV segmentations and CNV frequencies, and how to use them?